Hudson Technologies (HDSN)

 Competitors in the refrigerant services and solutions industry include Arkema (OTC:ARKAY), The Chemours Company (NYSE:CC), and Honeywell International (NASDAQ:HON).

-Looking ahead, sell-side analysts expect revenue to grow 5.7% over the next 12 months.
-While this projection implies its newer products and services will catalyze better top-line performance, it is still below the sector average.
+Looking ahead, sell-side analysts expect revenue to grow 12% over the next 12 months, an improvement versus the last two years.
+This projection is healthy and suggests its newer products and services will spur better top-line performance.

 6. Gross Margin & Pricing Power

-In Q1, Hudson Technologies produced a 21.8% gross profit margin, down 11 percentage points year on year.
-Hudson Technologies’s full-year margin has also been trending down over the past 12 months, decreasing by 12.2 percentage points.
-If this move continues, it could suggest deteriorating pricing power and higher input costs (such as raw materials and manufacturing expenses).
+Hudson Technologies produced a 32% gross profit margin in Q3, up 6.3 percentage points year on year.
+Zooming out, however, Hudson Technologies’s full-year margin has been trending down over the past 12 months, decreasing by 2.7 percentage points.
+If this move continues, it could suggest a more competitive environment with some pressure to lower prices and higher input costs (such as raw materials and manufacturing expenses).

 7. Operating Margin